-- 9 milligrams vitamin E (19 percent DV)
+- 4 milligrams vitamin E (19 percent DV)

-Grapes themselves are packed with nutrients, especially certain types of antioxidants — which is why wine (especial red wine) that supplies resveratrol can be beneficial in small to moderate amounts.
+Grapes themselves are packed with nutrients, especially certain types of antioxidants — which is why studies show that wine (especially red wine) that supplies resveratrol can be beneficial in small to moderate amounts.

 1. Very High in PUFA Omega-6s, Especially Linoleic Acids

-One study published in the International Journal of Food Science and Nutrition even found that compared to other vegetable oils like sunflower oil, the consumption of grapeseed oil was much more beneficial for lowering inflammation and insulin resistance in overweight or obese females.
-(5)
+One study published in the International Journal of Food Science and Nutrition even found that compared to other vegetable oils like sunflower oil, the consumption of grapeseed oil was more beneficial for lowering inflammation and insulin resistance in overweight or obese females.